Bloating: Common but incompletely understood

 - Changes in the color or frequency of stools

 - Unintended weight loss

-These symptoms could signal an underlying digestive condition.
+These signs and symptoms could signal an underlying digestive condition.
 Intestinal symptoms can be embarrassing — but don't let embarrassment keep you from seeking help.
-Treatments are available.

 See more In-depth

 - Gas in the digestive tract.
 National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/digestive-diseases/gas-digestive-tract.
 Accessed Jan.
 13, 2017.

 - Abraczinskas D. Intestinal gas and bloating. http://www.uptodate.com/home.
 Accessed Jan.
 13, 2017.